nathancassano/snes2asm/README.md

 | **draw_oam:** | 0x13983 |

 ### memory:
-Set of value key pairs which maps a code address to a named label.
+Set of value key pairs which maps a memory address to a named symbol.
-| Label | Memory Address
+| Symbol | Memory Address
 |--|--|
 | **health:** | 0x701011 |
 | **lives:** | 0xDAA7 |